genkit-ai/genkit-notebooklm/README.md

 1. `USE_FIRESTORE`:
 - If turned on, the synthesize() method will store job metadata inside Firestore.
 Information such as generated transcript, discussion hooks, etc. are included as metadata.
 - The current podcast generation step is reported in the job metadata and updated while podcast generation is in progress.
 This helps you support frontends that show interactive status updates.
+- (Note: The included web app doesn't use a background job architecture, thus it doesn't show the status updates in real time.
+That requires an additional dependency on Cloud Tasks or other queueing system, and we wanted to keep this sample easily runnable locally.)

 2. `USE_STORAGE`:
 - If turned on, the synthesize() method will upload the generated podcast to Cloud Storage.
 The specific location can be defined via the podcast options.